 What other organizations are you involved in?

-In addition to serving as president-elect of CREW Orlando, I also serve as president-elect of the Albin Polasek Museum and Sculpture Gardens and as a member of the board of directors of the Winter Park Chamber of Commerce.
+In addition to serving as president of CREW Orlando, I also serve as president of the Albin Polasek Museum and Sculpture Gardens and as a member of the board of directors of the Winter Park Chamber of Commerce.
 I am also a founding member of WP Voter, a group of individuals dedicated to bringing more people under the age of 50 into the voting body of the City of Winter Park and promoting creative ideas for future generations of residents.

 Is there anything else you'd like to share?